-The UK government is confident that it will agree a deal with the EU prior to 29 March 2019, but in order to take a responsible approach, the UK government are also taking steps to prepare for a no-deal scenario.
+The UK government is confident that it will agree a deal with the EU prior to leaving, but in order to take a responsible approach, the UK government are also taking steps to prepare for a no-deal scenario.
 The UK government’s technical briefing notes outlining their ‘no deal’ planning confirm that it is committed to applying a sophisticated customs model when the UK leaves the EU.

 As an initial step, businesses should consider the volume of their trade with the EU.
 Where complex supply chain arrangements exist, contact should be made with other businesses in this supply chain to ensure that planning is going on at all levels.